aglantzrbc/sqlalchemy-challenge/README.md

 ### 4. ACKNOWLEDGEMENTS

-In addition to using the GitHub, Rutgers University (edX), Jupyter Notebook, VSCode resources listed above, the author acquired query responses in OpenAI's [ChatGPT](https://chat.openai.com/) platform.
+In addition to using the GitHub, Rutgers University (edX), Jupyter Notebook, and VSCode resources listed above, the author acquired query responses in OpenAI's [ChatGPT](https://chat.openai.com/) platform.

 The author also consulted code and results from similar projects publicly accessible in [GitHub](https://github.com/) repositories and recoverable through [Google](https://www.google.com/) and comparable search engines: